Protecting 3D printers from cyberattacks could be as simple as listening carefully

 A team from Rutgers and Georgia Tech suggests three methods, one of which is easy and clever enough to integrate widely — a bit like Shazam for 3D printing.
 (The other two are still cool.)

 I don’t know if you’ve ever been next to a printer while it works, but it makes a racket.
-That’s because many 3D printers use a moving print head and various other mechanical parts, all of which produce the usual whines, clicks, and other noises.
+That’s because many 3D printers use a moving print head and various other mechanical parts, all of which produce the usual whines, clicks and other noises.

 The researchers recorded those noises while a reference print was being made, then fed that noise in bits to an algorithm that classifies sound so it can be recognized again.